 To make an internal complaint, call Member Services at 1-855-735-4398 (TTY: 711) from 8 a.m. to 8 p.m., Monday through Friday.
 After hours, on weekends and on federal holidays, you may be asked to leave a message.
 Your call will be returned within the next business day.
-If you are requesting action on a Medicare issue, the complaint must be made within 60 calendar days after you had the problem you want to complain about.
-All other types of internal complaints can be made at any time.
+You can make the complaint at any time unless it is about a Part D drug.
+If the complaint is about a Part D drug, you must make it within 60 calendar days after you had the problem you want to complain about.